 S.J.D. students who have waived their Harvard LL.M. degrees should reflect their LL.M. studies on their résumés and in similar contexts by language such as the following: “Harvard Law School LL.M.
 Program [date] (requirements completed, degree waived).”
 Under no circumstances should they represent themselves as having actually received the LL.M. degree.

 The Graduate Program generally expects to hire Advisor and Coordinator positions such as LL.M.
 Advisor, Writing Workshop Advisor, Harvard Empirical Legal Studies Coordinator, and the like.
 Selections for these positions are made based on an application process held in the spring of each academic year.
 In general, the Graduate Program expects to have application materials for these positions available in April or May; questions should be directed to Nancy Pinn, the Graduate Program’s Senior Director of Administration and Student Affairs.

 C. Conference and Outside Examiner Funding

-S.J.D. students are eligible for limited funding to cover certain expenses related to their studies.
+S.J.D. students who are in residence and who have completed the oral exam are eligible for limited funding to cover certain expenses related to their studies.
 First, resident S.J.D. students may apply for a stipend of up to $750 per academic year for expenses incurred in order to speak at academic conferences outside of the Boston area (provided that such travel is permissible under Harvard policies).
+Students must request eligibility through the S.JD.
+Conference Stipend Request Form.
 Requests will be considered on a case-by-case basis; submission of a stipend request does not guarantee approval.